 Fill a pan with water, season with salt and place it over high heat until boiling.
 Then add the potatoes.

 Cook them until tender and drain them.
 Then transfer them back to the pan and add the butter.

 Mash the potatoes.
-Also add the mustard, milk and a pinch of pepper and salt.
+Also add the mustard, milk and some pepper and salt.

 Mash again and then check the seasoning.
 Add extra pepper, salt or mustard to taste.
 Then put the mash aside until later.
 Pour some olive oil in a pan and place it over medium heat.
-Add the frozen peas and carrots, fresh thyme and chopped garlic and shallots.
+Add the chopped garlic, shallots, frozen peas, carrots and fresh thyme.

 Cook the ingredients for about 4 minutes.
 Stir regularly.
 Then add the pulled lamb and jus (or red wine).
-Season with some pepper and salt.
+Season with pepper and salt.

 Stir well.
 Then let the lamb warm through for 4 more minutes.
 Add the balsamic vinegar.

 Then cover with the potato mash.

 Flatten the top again.
 Bake the lamb parmentier in a preheated oven at 356°F (180°C) for about 30 minutes.
-After that grill the top for 4 minutes until nicely golden.
+After that grill the top for 4 minutes until golden.
 Let the lamb parmentier rest at room temperature for a few minutes.
 Serve.